PJanbakhshi/Pjanbakhshi.github.io/ResearchExperience.md

 <p align="justify">
 Automatic pathological speech assessment can provide reliable and cost-effective computer-aided tools to assist the clinical diagnosis and management of speech disorders.
 Such automatic analyses include speech intelligibility assessments, pathology detection, i.e.,  discriminating between normal and pathological speech, and classification of different speech pathologies.
-For my Ph.D. research, I am working on developing reliable and novel machine learning and signal processing techniques for analysing continuous speech for clinical applications applicable to different pathological conditions and languages.
+For my Ph.D. research, I am working on developing reliable and novel machine learning and signal processing techniques for analysing continuous speech for healthcare applicable to different pathological conditions and languages.
 </p>

 {: .box-note}